sunkavallivijay/gradle-tutorial/README.md

 *How project is created:*
 - Started the project creation by running `gradle init`.
 Chosen options it has given.
 - Then updated build.gradle file with required tasks for the present simple java project
+- Then added src/main/java and src/test/java folders and added simple java file
 - Then added testing with junit5
 - This also list all Gradle tasks programatically written in build.gradle
 - Explored tasks creation, println and groovy syntax i.e. parenthesis, closures